 Julien Ferri, Lovisa Senje, Malay Dalui, Kristoffer Svensson, Bastian Aurand, Martin Hansson, Anders Persson, Olle Lundh, Claes-Göran Wahlström, Laurent Gremillet, Evangelos Siminos, Timothy C. DuBois, Longqing Yi, Joana Martins and Tünde Fülöp

-We investigate the target normal sheath acceleration of protons in thin aluminum targets irradiated at relativistic intensity by two time-separated ultrashort (35 fs) laser pulses.
-For identical laser pulses and target thicknesses of 3 and 6 μm, we observe experimentally that the second pulse boosts the maximum energy and charge of the proton beam produced by the first pulse for time delays below ∼0.6−1 ps.
-By using two-dimensional particle-in-cell simulations we examine the variation of the proton energy spectra with respect to the time-delay between the two pulses.
+We investigate the target normal sheath acceleration of protons in thin aluminum targets irradiated at a relativistic intensity by two time-separated ultrashort (35 fs) laser pulses.
+When the full-energy laser pulse is temporally split into two identical half-energy pulses, and using target thicknesses of 3 and 6 μm, we observe experimentally that the second half-pulse boosts the maximum energy and charge of the proton beam produced by the first half-pulse for time delays below ∼0.6–1 ps.
+Using two-dimensional particle-in-cell simulations, we examine the variation of the proton energy spectra with respect to the time-delay between the two pulses.
 We demonstrate that the expansion of the target front surface caused by the first pulse significantly enhances the hot-electron generation by the second pulse arriving after a few hundreds of fs time delay.
 This enhancement, however, does not suffice to further accelerate the fastest protons driven by the first pulse once three-dimensional quenching effects have set in.
 This implies a limit to the maximum time delay that leads to proton energy enhancement, which we theoretically determine.

 Origins of plateau formation in ion energy spectra under target normal sheath acceleration